baiting0522/baiting0522.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year master student in statistics at University of California, Los Angeles.
-Prior to UCLA, I got my bachelor degree in mathematics at Sun Yat-sen University.
+I'm a second year master student in statistics at University of California, Los Angeles (UCLA).
+I received my B.S. degree in mathematics and applied mathematics at Sun Yat-sen University (SYSU).